Why Does My Aircon Smell Like Burning?

 2. Fan Motor Overheating

-Fan motor bearings are lubricated for life at manufacture but degrade over years of continuous operation — particularly in Singapore's heat, which accelerates lubricant breakdown.
+Fan motor bearings are lubricated for life at manufacture but degrade over years of continuous operation, particularly in Singapore's heat, which accelerates lubricant breakdown.
 As bearing friction increases, the motor must work harder to maintain speed, drawing more current and generating more heat in the windings.
 This heat builds in the motor housing, eventually reaching a point where the winding insulation begins to break down and produce a burning smell.
-The smell is often accompanied by a subtle change in motor sound — a slight grinding or roughness that homeowners initially dismiss as normal.
+That is why this pattern usually comes with rougher fan sound or weaker airflow, not just smell alone.

 - Burning smell accompanied by reduced airflow from the indoor unit.